Workspace Structure

 Which Packages Are Distable

-When you ask cargo-dist to release a version of your workspace (by specifying a version, either with a tag or via workflow dispatch), we will release all "distable" packages with the given version.
+When you ask dist to release a version of your workspace (by specifying a version, either with a tag or via workflow dispatch), we will release all "distable" packages with the given version.

 The set of distable packages isn't just "all the packages in your dist workspace" because we support natively importing entire language-specific workspaces, which may include tons of libraries you aren't interested in, or example/test applications.